crazycapivara/deckgl/README.md

 Layers
 ------

 Due to the generic function `add_layer` any kind of layer defined in the deckgl-api-reference is supported.
 The type of layer is chosen via the `class_name` parameter, e. g. `ScatterplotLayer` or `GeoJsonLayer`.
-Usually you will not use the generic function but one of `add_*_layer` shortcut functions instead:
+Usually you will not use the generic function but one of the `add_*_layer` shortcut functions instead:

 ``` r
 # Generic function